headscarf/headscarf/README.md

 - 👋 Hi, I’m @headscarf
-- 👀 I’m interested in kua,py, cpp
+- 👀 I’m interested in lua,py, cpp, anything to do with programming
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me u can't
+- 📫 How to reach dm me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: don't have any